 8. Drift Chatbot (Premium)

-Drift is a multi-pronged communication solution that includes email, video, live chat, and chatbot software.
+Drift is a multi-pronged communication solution that includes email marketing service, video, live chat, and chatbot software.

 Although you can use Drift Chatbot to do mundane tasks on your website like answer common visitor questions and provide basic navigational help around your site, it’s best used to support your sales efforts.